 How Can I Make Acrylic Paint Dry Faster?

 If you want your acrylic paint to dry faster, add acrylic medium (also help it resist cracking), or use a heat gun or blow dryer on low.

 There is a chance that you’re using too much medium or thinner in your paints.
 The main cause of acrylic paint not drying is using too much water.

 Does Paint Dry Faster in Heat or Cold?

 Heat simply speeds up the process of evaporation, but if you use paint that has more oil in it, it will dry more slowly despite being exposed to warm temperatures.

-What Happens If You Apply Second Coat of Paint Too Soon?
+What Happens If You Apply a Second Coat of Paint Too Soon?

 You may see bubbles form under the paint and cause the surface to lose its smoothness.
 The new layer of paint will not adhere to the first layer and will flake or peel easily.

-How long does acrylic paint take to dry depends on the circumstances?
+How long does acrylic paint take to dry depending on the circumstances?
 In a climate-controlled room, with minimal humidity and ventilation, you can expect it to dry within 24 hours.

 In less optimal conditions, it may take longer.
 And if you let it sit, it’ll dry faster.
 Ultimately, there is no way to know for sure without other forms of professional analysis.